DATA PROTECTION POLICY

 Please take a moment to read this Data Protection Policy so that you know and understand the purposes for which we collect, use and disclose your Personal Data.

-By interacting with us, submitting information to us, or signing up for any activities and services offered by us, you agree and consent to NUSBSA, as well as NUSBSA's authorised service providers and relevant third parties representatives collecting, using, disclosing and sharing amongst themselves your Personal Data, in the manner set forth in this Data Protection Policy.
+By interacting with us, submitting information to us, or signing up for any activities and services offered by us, you agree and consent to NUSBSA, as well as NUSBSA's authorized service providers and relevant third parties representatives collecting, using, disclosing and sharing amongst themselves your Personal Data, in the manner set forth in this Data Protection Policy.

 This Data Protection Policy supplements but does not supersede nor replace any other consents you may have previously provided to NUSBSA in respect of your Personal Data, and your consents herein are additional to any rights which NUSBSA may have at law to collect, use or disclose your Personal Data.